-“If you want to sell, find an audience.”
-This is a traditional, effective and very accurate piece of advice that you’ll often hear when looking to sell to your product or service’s target market.
-However, what if you’re in the process of having found your audience, but don’t have any idea of how to spark interest among them and start making money from sales?
 One of the most efficient ways to reach out to your target market is with a strong email marketing strategy.
 But why?
-Simple – your email list is yours (meaning that it’s not as volatile as the followers and fans on social media), and it is known for converting more than by using any other type of digital media.
+Simple – your email list is yours, meaning that it’s not as volatile as the followers and fans on social media.
+It’s also known for converting more than any other type of digital media.

 Basically, you simply must build your email marketing strategy if you want to succeed in business.

-You may have heard or read it before – “email marketing is dead”, “social media is king”, and so on, but those are phrases uttered by people who aren’t actually familiar with the benefits of a top email marketing business model.
-Anyone who has truly found their audience and is actively providing their inbox with well-written content, killer promotions, and a relationship of trust and support will tell you – email marketing is still very alive and strong.
+You may have heard or read it before – “email marketing is dead” or “social media is king.”
+While it may surprise to hear this, email marketing is not actually dead.
+Anyone who has truly found their audience is actively providing audiences inboxes with well-written content, killer promotions and a relationship of trust.
+They will tell you – email marketing is still very alive and strong.

-So strong in fact, that it has even been proven in multiple surveys and studies that people are much more likely to leave their email on an opt-in form than like a Facebook, Instagram, or Twitter page or account.
-Readers also prefer to open an email in their inbox than interact with a post on their social media feed.
+Email marketing is so strong that multiple studies have shown that people are much more likely to leave their email on an opt-in form over a Facebook, Instagram, or Twitter page.
+Readers also prefer to open an email in their inbox than interact with a post on a social media feed.

 But what is it that makes email marketing tick?
-After all, what skills are behind achieving a high click-through rate (or CTR) or lower unsubscribe rate?
+After all, what skills are needed to achieve a high click-through rate (or CTR) or lower unsubscribe rate?
 Is it the visual design of the email?
 The frequency with which you send them?

 Fortunately for writers, the biggest factor behind a successful email is the copywriting that goes into it.
 This is the subject line, the copy and the call-to-action (CTA).

 Ready to start converting?
 Here are seven best tips on copywriting for an effective email marketing strategy.